 Harmonic distortion in transformers is caused by two effects: hysteresis for low‑level signals and saturation for high‑level signals (see 'Technical Terms' boxes).
 The effect is always greatest for low frequencies, and results mainly in third‑harmonic distortion.
 Lots of factors in the design of a transformer affect the level of audio distortion, but key amongst these is probably the material used for the magnetic core.
 Core metals with a high nickel content typically result in the least hysteresis distortion (but tend to be relatively expensive), while simpler, soft‑steel cores tend to give far higher distortion figures but are much cheaper.
-The factors associated with transformer distortion and character are many and varied, and you can read about them in the 'How Transformers Distort' box overleaf.
+The factors associated with transformer distortion and character are many and varied, and you can read about them in the 'How Transformers Distort' box below.

-Active gain stages (basically, another term for amplifier) usually introduce a degree of distortion as part of the business of raising signal levels (see 'How Amplifier Stages Distort' box overleaf), but the nature of that distortion varies considerably, depending on the circuit topology, the kind of active devices employed, and even the nature of their power supplies.
+Active gain stages (basically, another term for amplifier) usually introduce a degree of distortion as part of the business of raising signal levels (see 'How Amplifier Stages Distort' box), but the nature of that distortion varies considerably, depending on the circuit topology, the kind of active devices employed, and even the nature of their power supplies.
 One such device is a valve, or tube, and most people associate valve amplifiers with the concept of analogue warmth, but it's entirely possible to design solid‑state circuitry using discrete transistors or integrated circuits that can sound just as 'warm', if required, and there is plenty of solid‑state vintage equipment associated with analogue warmth, not least being classic Neve mixing consoles, for example, without a valve in them.
 So don't assume that if it doesn't have valves it won't sound good.
 I have built and repaired valve amplifiers that definitely didn't sound very nice, before or after, and have bought solid‑state designs that do, so it's much more complex than just using valves everywhere!

 Valves come in a number of varieties, but the most common in audio applications are triodes (such as the ECC83/12AX7), beam tetrodes (the KT88/6550), and pentodes (such as the ECL86).Triodes are normally used for mic‑ and line‑level gain stages, while beam tetrodes and pentodes are more often used for power amplifier output stages, although any could be employed in more or less any role, given appropriate circuit designs.
 The important point is that triodes tend to be used in single‑ended circuits and produce quite a lot of both even and odd harmonic distortions, while beam tetrodes and pentodes are normally used in so‑called class A or AB 'push‑pull' power‑output circuits, which cancel out the even harmonics, leaving only the odd‑harmonic distortions.
-(Look at the 'Understanding Harmonic Distortion' box for more on the different types of distortion and the 'Vacuum Tubes' box overleaf for more background on valves.)
+(Look at the 'Understanding Harmonic Distortion' box for more on the different types of distortion and the 'Vacuum Tubes' box later, for more background on valves.)